-Nu metal had a multitude of iconic moments that often left the wider world scratching baffled.
+Nu metal had a multitude of iconic moments that often left the wider world scratching their heads, baffled.
 We look back at some of the most memorable events of the era.

 David Draiman Makes A Monkey Noise

 Don’t even bother rolling your eyes.
 We’ve all stood there, having drunk 18 pints of snakebite, and given it a full-on “ROOOO AH-AH AH-AH!” on a Friday night.
 Draiman’s monkey noise is simultaneously one of nu metal’s finest and most ludicrous moments.
 We bet you’re even reading this now and thinking, “OORAH!
 OORAH!”